A UPDATE FROM SHANE

-Update: I sold my Jewelry blog for $500,000 on EmpireFlippers.com on 6/1/2021.
-This write-up still reflects my strategy for this site and why I entered the Jewelry niche, so I am leaving it up for you to learn!
+This write-up was written in 2020.
+I sold my Jewelry blog for $500,000 on EmpireFlippers.com on 6/1/2021.
+This write-up still reflects my strategy for this site and why I entered the jewelry niche, so I am leaving it up for you to learn!

 This article will specifically let you in on why I picked the jewelry niche, how I’m building the site, and how I plan on growing it into my next biggest asset.